mhurk/marathon/distribution_identification.md

 # Data distribution

 Which distribution of the data sould we use for generating random data?
+Calculations [here:](https://github.com/mhurk/marathon/blob/main/information/distribution.R)

 Based on the chiptime from the marathon in Eindhoven in 2017 (for this marathon the data was easily downloaded without the need for a scraper or other tricks) the following results were found: